l0cks-acab/MailBomber/README.md

 # MailBomber

-A Rust plugin that triggers an MLRS rocket barrage when a player interacts with a mailbox.
+A Rust plugin that triggers a timed explosion when a player interacts with a mailbox.
 The plugin also adds configurable notes to the mailbox.

 ## Author